Blog/Testimonials·7 min read

 Target sends this review request after a customer receives their order and has time to try the product.
 The email shows the exact item purchased and lets the customer rate it quickly with star ratings.

-By adding the product image and a clear “Review this item” button, the brand makes the process simple and encourages customers to share feedback while the purchase experience is still fresh.
+Adding the product image and a clear “Review this item” button makes the process simple and encourages customers to share feedback while the experience is still fresh.

 Hi [First Name],